Lepidopteran larval parasitoids

 Parasitoids can be found in various habitats where lepidoptera are present, including greenhouse and open field crops.
 Adults are commonly observed at flowers or actively searching for hosts around trees, vegetation, or plant litter.
 They thrive in protected environments with well-developed foliage, such as crops.

-Many parasitoid species are highly sensitive to these insecticides, and excessive use can be detrimental to parasitoid populations and their effectiveness as biological control agents.
+Many parasitoid species are highly sensitive to insecticides, and excessive use can be detrimental to parasitoid populations and their effectiveness as biological control agents.

 Consider adopting integrated pest management (IPM) practices, which involve using pesticides judiciously and as a last resort.
 Targeted application of pesticides, avoiding broad-spectrum ones, and selecting insecticides that have minimal impact on non-target organisms can help preserve parasitoid populations.